mitric-lab/programming_theochem/src/04-numerical_optimisation/01-convergence.md

 iteration and the optimal value $f(x^{*})$, i.e.
 $|f(x_{k+1})-f(x^{*})|$.

-These two measures, however, are only useful for theorectical analysis and cannot be used in practice.
+These two measures, however, are only useful for theoretical analysis and cannot be used in practice.
 The reason is that we do not know the optimal solution $x^{*}$ in advance.
 Some of the alternative, heuristic but more practical convergence measures are listed below.